Biden vows to finish Kabul evacuation, avenge US deaths

 Biden said U.S. military commanders in Afghanistan had told him it is important to complete the evacuation mission.
 “And we will,” he said.
 “We will not be deterred by terrorists.”

-Indeed, Gen. Frank McKenzie, the Central Command chief who is overseeing the evacuation operation from his Florida headquarters, told a Pentagon news conference shortly before Biden spoke, “Let me be clear, while we are saddened by the loss of life, both U.S. and Afghan, we are continuing to execute the mission,.”
+Indeed, Gen. McKenzie, who is overseeing the evacuation operation from his Florida headquarters, told a Pentagon news conference shortly before Biden spoke, “Let me be clear, while we are saddened by the loss of life, both U.S. and Afghan, we are continuing to execute the mission,.”
 He said there were about 5,000 evacuees on the airfield Thursday awaiting flights.

 As many as 1,000 Americans and many more Afghans are still struggling to get out of Kabul.